Spate of fatal shootings pushes up D.C.’s homicide count

-Homicides fueled largely by an increase in gun violence are rising in the District for the fourth consecutive year.
+Homicides, fueled largely by an increase in gun violence, are rising in the District for the fourth consecutive year.

 “We had a very tough weekend,” Mayor Muriel E. Bowser (D) told reporters Monday.
 She said she would meet with police “on developing a deep dive on some of those incidents.”

-Bowser mentioned a new program, Building Blocks DC, that is getting underway to focus city services on the 151 blocks, or 2 percent, of the city on which 40 percent of gun violence occurs.
+Bowser mentioned a new program, Building Blocks D.C., that is getting underway to focus city services on the 151 blocks, or 2 percent, of the District in which 40 percent of gun violence occurs.

 A shooting that killed two people and injured three others in Congress Heights last week was on one of those blocks.
 Officials haven’t said if the other shootings in the past week also have been in those identified areas.

-The idea behind the program is to concentrate efforts such as counseling, violence interrupters and other programs that attempt to stop disputes before they turned violent.
+The idea behind the program is to concentrate counseling, “Violence Interrupters” and other efforts that attempt to stop disputes before they turn violent.

 Bowser noted that other cities around the country are also experiencing more shootings.
 “We’re all concerned about increased levels of gun violence and homicides,” she said.

-The Bowser administration recently hired Linda K. Harllee Harper for a new position of Gun Violence Director to help run the Building Block program as well as help coordinate how different agencies respond to crimes involving firearms.
+The Bowser administration recently hired Linda K. Harllee Harper for a new position — director of gun violence prevention — to help run the Building Blocks program and help coordinate how different agencies respond to crimes involving firearms.

-And last week, acting D.C. police chief Robert J. Contee III appointed a new executive assistant police chief who will serve as second-in-command of the department and make illegal firearms a main focus.
+And last week, acting D.C. police chief Robert J. Contee III appointed a new executive assistant chief who will serve as second-in-command of the department and make illegal firearms a main focus.

-Ashan M. Benedict had spent 23 years with the federal Bureau of Alcohol, Tobacco, Firearms and Explosives, most recently as the special agent in charge of the Washington field office.
+Ashan M. Benedict previously spent 23 years with the federal Bureau of Alcohol, Tobacco, Firearms and Explosives, most recently as the special agent in charge of the Washington field office.
 He has investigated drug trafficking organizations, armed robberies, armed carjackings, deadly violence, terrorist attacks and mass shootings.

 The two Easter night shootings occurred less than a half-hour apart.

-In the first, a 33-year-old man was shot at about 9:20 p.m. in the 1800 block of 24th Street NE, a residential street near the arboretum and one block from the 5th District police station on Bladensburg Road.
+In the first, a 33-year-old man was shot at about 9:20 p.m. in the 1800 block of 24th Street NE, a residential street near the National Arboretum and one block from the 5th District police station on Bladensburg Road.

-That victim was identified as Dontra Harris, 33.
+That victim was identified as Dontra Harris.

-Harris’s stepbrother, Treb Raines, 27, said the shooting occurred in front of the victim’s ground floor apartment at Parkway Plaza, while his girlfriend and two sons, an infant and a 2-year-old, were inside.
+Harris’s stepbrother, Treb Raines, 27, said the shooting occurred in front of the victim’s ground-floor apartment at Parkway Plaza, while his girlfriend and two sons, an infant and a 2-year-old, were inside.

 Raines said his stepbrother shouted through an open window for his family to duck just as the gunshots erupted.
 “They were by the window,” Raines said in a brief interview.
 “He saved their lives.”

-Harris’s 79-year-old grandmother, Gloria Harris, who lives in Southeast Washington, said her grandson had worked with his grandfather at his landscaping company, until the grandfather’s death three years ago.
-She said Dontra Harris has worked odd jobs since.
+Harris’s 79-year-old grandmother, Gloria Harris, who lives in Southeast Washington, said her grandson had worked with his grandfather at his landscaping company until the grandfather’s death three years ago.
+She said Dontra Harris had worked odd jobs since.

-“He was a good kid, and he was doing the right things,” Gloria Harris said, adding “he always came to help with anything I needed.”
+“He was a good kid, and he was doing the right things,” Gloria Harris said, adding, “He always came to help with anything I needed.”

-Gloria Harris said earlier Sunday that her grandson had confronted someone who made derogatory comments to his younger brother.
+Gloria Harris said that earlier Sunday, her grandson had confronted someone who made derogatory comments to his younger brother.
 That person followed her grandson home, she said.
 Police have not made any arrests or commented on a motive.

 “I think he was targeted,” Gloria Harris said.
 “It’s crazy out here.
 You can’t even look at somebody different.
 Back in my day, you’d fight and be friends the next weekend.
 Now they got guns, and they shoot you.”

-The other shooting Sunday occurred about 9:45 p.m. in the 4300 block of Wheeler Road SE, near Southern Avenue, in the Washington Highlands neighborhood.
+The other shooting Sunday occurred at about 9:45 p.m. in the 4300 block of Wheeler Road SE, near Southern Avenue, in the Washington Highlands neighborhood.

 Police identified the victim as Juwan McCrae, 22, of Southeast Washington.
 Efforts to reach relatives of McCrae and other victims were not successful.